Vin5Sas/CPP_Projects/README.md

 # CPP_Projects
 Includes Projects, Concepts and DSA Solutions in CPP

-This repository cotains programs written to cover areas across Java such as:
+This repository cotains programs written to cover areas across C++ such as:
 * Basic Concepts of C++
 * Data Strcutures and Algorithms in C++
 * Projects in C++